-When first entering a room, you are unseen by the monsters and can keep taking action until you are spotted.
-The chance of being spotted depends on your action, as shown in the following table.
+When first entering a room, you are unseen by the monsters and can keep taking actions until you attack or are spotted:

 CHANCE OF BEING SPOTTED

-NOTE: When using a scroll you will be spotted automatically, regardless of your subsequent action.
+NOTE: If you use a scroll, you will be spotted automatically, regardless of your subsequent action.